nitesh5695smilebots/Django_Ecommerce/README.md

 ### API Features:

-1. User login for customer and seller.
+1. User login for student and class teacher.

-- A customer can see only items.(use permission and authentication)
+- A student can see assignments and marks.(use permission and authentication)
-- A seller can upload items detail.
+- A class teacher can create class and add students in that class.

-2. Items
+2. Assignment

-- A seller can Create, Delete, Get a list of all items that he published,
+- A teacher can Create, Delete and Get all assignments that assigned  by him.
-- Get single item with all the reviews with ratings.( apply for seller and customer both)
+- if a teacher add assignment in a class then it must be accessible for all students of same class.
+- students can solve assignement and upload that in pdf/jpg format.
+- Teacher can check assignment and mark as completed.

-3. Review
+3. Announcements

-- Riview on a item.

-4. Ratings

-- Rating on a item.

-5.create order
--A customer can create order (Hints:create api where customer post all details (e.g address, item name ,contact detail etc)
+-A teacher can add announcement(e.g: holidays, events etc) -that announcement  will be shown for every student of a class

-5. Authentication (Optional)
+5. Authentication

-- Login
+- Login (mandatory)
-- Logout
+- Logout(optional)
-- Signup
+- Signup (ooptional)

 <hr>